 If the problem still persists and a PCN needs to be issued, then you will need to note the following information:

-- The vehicle make and description
+- The vehicle make and description (a photograph is helpful)

 - The vehicle registration number

 - The date and time the vehicle was noticed

 - Details of what action you have already taken and how long the problem has been occurring

 Please contact Hobdens with this information and they will record the details pending further action.

 The WRA recommends that, where residents are having any form of building work carried out and their contractors’ vehicles cannot fit within the curtilage of their property, they should advise their neighbours that work is being undertaken and make every effort to minimise inconvenience that may occur.